 - 4.1.
 The toxicity and carcinogenicity of each chemical used in this method have not been thoroughly investigated.
-Therefore, each chemical compound must be treated as a potential health hazard, and exposure must be limited to the lowest possible level. - 4.2.
-Always follow guidelines listed in safety data sheets (SDS) for proper storage, handling, and disposal of solvents, reagents, and standards.
-SDSs are located within the laboratory.
-These guidelines must be made available to all personnel involved in the chemical analysis. - 4.3.
-Lab coats, safety glasses and gloves must be worn when performing standard or sample preparations, working with instrumentation, disposing of waste, and cleaning glassware. - 4.4.
-The fume hood must be used when using or preparing standards, reagents, or samples that require proper ventilation.
+Therefore, each chemical compound must be treated as a potential health hazard and exposure must be limited to the lowest possible level. - 4.2.
+Always follow guidelines listed in material safety data sheets (MSDS) for proper storage, handling, and disposal of solvents, reagents, and standards.
+MSDSs are located within the laboratory in labeled, yellow binders.
+These guidelines must be made available to all personnel involved in the chemical analysis.